Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 must be a procedure that returns one row withOUT

-declare C cursor like X;
+cursor C like X;

 - where X is the name of a table, a view, another cursor, or a procedure that returns a structured result